bvermeulen/Rocket-and-gravity-turn/README.md

 **Curvature of the reference body's surface**

-To accomodate the reference body's curvature, we introduce an additional differential state &theta which represents the change in the vehicle's polar angle with respect to the launch site.
+To accomodate the reference body's curvature, we introduce an additional differential state *&theta;* which represents the change in the vehicle's polar angle with respect to the launch site.
 The derivative is given by

 <img src="https://render.githubusercontent.com/render/math?math=\dot{\theta} = \frac{v \cdot \sin \beta}{r_0 %2B h}">